NULL-US3R/VMT/README.md

-(WIP) ndarray implementation with some functions for c
+ndarray implementation with some functions for c